Skip to main content

 The public Gateway at dream-gateway.livepeer.cloud and the Livepeer Studio AI API are both off-chain AI Gateway implementations of the same go-livepeer binary.
 When you self-host, you run that same binary yourself.

-If you are ready to self-host, start with the local gateway setup.
+If you are ready to self-host, start with the local Gateway setup.
 If you are not sure yet, the navigator helps you choose the right path for your use case.

 Next steps